Of all the questions asked in the world, the one we receive the most is "how to care for our sensitive skin?"

 When it comes to sunscreens, things are a bit complicated.
 Starting from the basics, there are two types of sunscreens you can find in the market: Physical and chemical.

 Chemical sunscreens, as the name suggests may contain ingredients like oxybenzone and avobenzone, that although are perfect to reflect UV rays; are not that much perfect for sensitive skin.
-If you find it trouble using a chemical sunscreen, opt for a physical one, or make your own DIY mineral formula.
+If you find trouble in using a chemical sunscreen, opt for a physical one, or make your own DIY mineral formula.

 Dyes or Colorants - Like PPD